smikes/test262/test/suite/promises-aplus/README.md

 For example, the Promises/A+ helper function `testFulfilled` generates three tests.
 In section 2.2.6.1, five cases are each passed through `testFullfilled` for a total of 5 x 3 = 15 tests.

-In section 2.3.3.3.1c, 392 tests are generated through the interaction of 7 x 14 x 4
+In section 2.3.3.3.1c, 392 tests are generated through the interaction of three lists, (7 x 14 x 4 = 392).
+This accounts for nearly half of the Promises/A+ test suite.

 ### Table of Tests By Section